 Al-Qarawiyyin played an indispensable role in developing culture and academic prosperity in the Islamic world in the Middle Ages.
 Moreover, research works done in al-Qarawiyyin were translated into various languages by eminent scholars and were spread throughout the western world, paving the way for Europe’s Renaissance period.
 Pope Sylvester II, who introduced the numeral system to Europe is also believed to have known about the Arabic numerals from al-Qarawiyyin.

-In addition to the tag of being the founder of the world’s oldest university, Fatima al-Fihri holds another tag to her name; the founder of the world’s oldest library.
-The al-Qarawiyyin library is, according to some sources, the oldest library in the world, housing over 4000 rare and unique manuscripts in the world.
+In addition to being the world’s oldest university, Al-Qarawiyyin library is sometimes cited as the oldest continually operating library in the world, housing over 4000 rare and unique manuscripts in the world.

 Expressing the significance of the manuscripts present, the curator of the al-Qarawiyyin library, Abdelfattah Bougchouf told Al Jazeera, “I have people coming from all over the world just to check facts on a page in one of the manuscripts.”